 BAWAG adds non-retail exposures to its portfolio, in particular in the German-speaking corporates and real estate business, as well as in the international real estate and leveraged lending areas.
 In light of the strong competitive pressures that are unlikely to abate soon in the extended low interest rates environment, we believe BAWAG will have to stick to its very selective approach to maintain an adequate risk-return balance in these non-retail areas.
-These limited investment opportunities have in the past led to more
+These limited investment opportunities have in the past led to more concentrated sector exposure increases, which, in our view, expose BAWAG, in particular in the commercial real estate segment, to cyclical risks, which have been exacerbated by the coronavirus crisis.
+Of BAWAG's corporate and asset-backed lending book, 1.3% was subject to payment holidays as of 30 June 2020, which has reduced to 0.2% as of 5 February 2021.

-Exhibit 3 BAWAG's problem loan ratio decreased over recent years
+Exhibit 3 BAWAG's problem loan ratio remained broadly stable in recent years